yashasvi-2012-star/realOS/README.md

 # ZENOS
-ENOS is basically a clean, minimal desktop-style OS UI that feels smooth, modern, and actually fun to use — not just another static interface.
+ZENOS is basically a clean, minimal desktop-style OS UI that feels smooth, modern, and actually fun to use — not just another static interface.

 This project is now in its completed phase with a solid set of tools built right into the system: